knightjdr/hclust/README.md

 Manhattan or maximum metrics.
 The linkage methods available are: average, centroid, complete, McQuitty, median, single and Ward.
 The linkage method algorithms used are as recommended in [Müllner](https://arxiv.org/abs/1109.2378).
-Briefly, the single method was implemented using MST, the average, complete, McQuitty and Ward methods are implemented using the nearest-neighbor chain algorithm and the centroid and median methods were implemented using the generic algorithm.
+Briefly, the single method is implemented using MST, the average, complete, McQuitty and Ward methods are implemented using the nearest-neighbor chain algorithm and the centroid and median methods are implemented using the generic algorithm.
 Leaf optimization is performed using the improved optimization approach of [Bar-Jospeh, et al.](https://www.ncbi.nlm.nih.gov/pubmed/11472989)